 The Chase Sapphire Preferred® Card has been a perennial favorite of the points and miles community since its debut in 2009.
 The card earns flexible Ultimate Rewards points, has a lucrative signup bonus, and fantastic perks like Primary Rental CDW Insurance, It also can quickly accumulate points earning 2X points on travel and dining at restaurants, making it one of the primary cards used to anchor a solid points-earning strategy.

-After the release of the Chase Sapphire Reserve®, one of the recurring questions we receive is: With the $450 annual fee, is the Chase Sapphire Reserve® more valuable than the Sapphire Preferred?
-And the answer is a resounding, YES!
+After the release of the Chase Sapphire Reserve®, one of the recurring questions we receive is: With the $550 annual fee, is the Chase Sapphire Reserve® more valuable than the Sapphire Preferred?
+And the answer is a yes, provided you maximize the benefits on the premium card.
 Here’s why.

 Why Is the Sapphire Reserve More Valuable Than the Sapphire Preferred?